amontalenti/streams/index.rst

 Talk, `"Real-Time Streams and Logs"`_, introduced it.

-550+ stars `on Github`_, was a trending repo in May 2014.
+600+ stars `on Github`_, was a trending repo in May 2014.

-70+ mailing list members and 4 new committers.
+80+ mailing list members and 4 new committers.

+Two Parse.ly engineers maintaining it.

 Major corporate and academic entities using it.